jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_display_alarmlog.md

 ## Open the Alarm log

-From the Spotlight Client, click **Monitor \| Alarm Log** to open the Alarm Log for all monitored connections.
+From the Spotlight Client, click **Monitor \| Alarm log** to open the Alarm log for all monitored connections.

-{% include tip.html content="The Alarm Log can be opened to show a custom view of monitored connections or a view of all connections of a specific type.
+{% include tip.html content="The Alarm log can be opened to show a custom view of monitored connections or a view of all connections of a specific type.
 From the left [Connections pane][enterprise_connect_display], click on a custom view or connection type then click **Alarm log** from the display pane.
 To open the Alarm log for just one connection, right click on the connection in the Connections pane and select **Alarm log**." %}

-## About the alarm log grid
+## About the Alarm log grid

-The alarm log grid is made up of rows and columns where each row represents an alarm and each column information about that alarm.
+The Alarm log grid is made up of rows and columns where each row represents an alarm and each column information about that alarm.

 Column | Description
 -------|------------